 The back. sides and neck affect the resonance and sound quality a lot less.
-The C40 makes use of lesser known woods here, no doubt with an eye on affordability – Meranti and Neto.
+The C40 makes use of lesser known woods here, no doubt with an eye on affordability – Meranti and Nato.
 The fingerboard is made of rosewood, a well known choice, although ebony is more often used in mid-range to expensive guitars.

 As we should expect in an inexpensive instrument, there are plastic components, notably the nut and the saddle.

 To be fair, none of such things as wood choices or plastic components should worry a novice player.
 He or she is not buying the equivalent of a Ferrari, after all.
 It’s just a beginner’s guitar, people!
 As such, there are no serious consequences on these counts, you may rest assured.

-The C40 is a professional product and sound quality is good.
-In fact there are many older players returning to the guitar after a gap of decades who just love the sound of a Yamaha classical guitar.
+The C40 is a professional product and the sound quality is good.
+In fact, there are many older players returning to the guitar after a gap of decades who just love the sound of a Yamaha classical guitar.
 The C40 has its own legion of fans for its sound.

 Check out the price of Yamaha C40II at Sweetwater.